Pregnancy Discrimination Lawyer in Allentown, PA

 To prove workplace pregnancy discrimination, you must typically show that:

-• You suffered a negative employment action (termination, demotion, pay cut, etc.).
+- You suffered an adverse employment action (termination, demotion, pay cut, etc.).

-However, if you have direct evidence that your employer’s animus toward you due to your past, current or future pregnancy motivated its negative employment action against you, then that is enough to prove a violation of the law.
+However, suppose you have direct evidence that your employer’s animus toward you is due to your past, current, or future pregnancy, which motivated its adverse employment action against you.
+In that case, that is enough to prove a violation of the law.
 For example, if your employer terminates you because it claims it’s too risky to let a pregnant woman work, that is direct evidence of pregnancy discrimination.

 Yes.
 Both Title VII and the PHRA prohibit workplace harassment based on pregnancy.
-In order to win such a claim, you need to prove the following:
+To win such a claim, you need to prove the following:

 If the harasser was your supervisor and the harassment culminated in you being fired or demoted, then your employer is automatically liable.
 If, however, your supervisor’s harassment did not result in you being fired or demoted, then your employer will win if it can prove:

-• It had procedures in place for preventing and remedying harassment or discrimination.
+- It had procedures in place to prevent and remedy harassment or discrimination.

 Importantly, as discussed more below, the type of damages you can receive for workplace harassment under these laws is different.

-Can An Employer Force You To Take A Leave Of Absence Because You Are Pregnant?
+Forced Leave Of Absence Because You Are Pregnant

-No. Your employer can not compel you to take leave because you are pregnant as long as you are able to perform your job.
+No. Your employer can not compel you to take leave because you are pregnant as long as you can perform your job.
 Such an action violates Title VII even if your employer believes it is acting in your best interests.

 Can An Employer Prevent You From Breastfeeding Or Expressing Breastmilk During Work Hours?